Batavian Revolution in Amsterdam: Background

 Amsterdam had been a hotbed of Patriot revolutionary fervor during the Patriot Revolution of 1785–1787.
-After the Prussian intervention of 1787 and the subsequent Orangist repression, the city reverted to control by the ancien regime of the stadtholder.
+After the Prussian invasion of Holland in 1787 and the subsequent Orangist repression, the city reverted to control by the ancien regime of the stadtholder.
 The Dutch Republic became an Anglo-Prussian client state whose foreign policy was determined in London and Berlin, while the exiled Patriots in Pas de Calais and Paris plotted its overthrow.
 When the revolutionary First French Republic declared war on Great Britain and the Dutch Republic on 1 February 1793, the exiles strongly favored the inclusion of the Dutch territory.
 During the early Flanders Campaign, the exiles formed their own "Batavian Legion" that (like its Belgian equivalent) fought side by side with the armies of general Charles François Dumouriez under command of general Herman Willem Daendels.
 However, despite an incursion into North Brabant (then part of the non-self-governing Generality Lands), the attack on the Dutch Republic was unsuccessful after the French defeat at Neerwinden.
 Dumouriez defected to Austria.

 In 1794, the campaign was more successful for the French and their Batavian allies.
 North Brabant was again invaded by the French army under general Charles Pichegru and occupied up to the river Waal.
 This proved as yet too much of an obstacle for the French.
 Nevertheless, the French success had emboldened the Patriot partisans that had remained in Amsterdam.
 Despite the vigilance of the political police of the stadtholder, they had been able to form secret societies, masquerading as "reading clubs" that spread revolutionary propaganda, and prepared for insurrection by secretly amassing arms in an arsenal near Bickerseiland.
 Ringleaders were Alexander Gogel, Nicolaas van Staphorst and Cornelis Rudolphus Theodorus Krayenhoff, the latter acting as Military Officer of the Amsterdam Revolutionary Committee.

 On 14 October 1794, the stadtholder (aware that something was afoot) ordered the city council of Amsterdam to take measures to ensure that civil order would be preserved.
-The garrison under General Gabriel Golovkin was reinforced with 4,000 British troops from the British army of occupation.
+The garrison under General Gabriel Golovkin was reinforced with 4,000 British troops.
 That same day, however, the Patriot insurrection began.
-The Patriots presented a petition to the city regents, protesting the billeting of the British troops, and this was supposed to be the signal for the revolt.
+The Patriots presented a petition to the city regents, protesting the billeting of British troops in Amsterdam, and this was supposed to be the signal for the revolt.
 This did not materialize, due to the intimidation by the garrison troops, that occupied strategic points with cannon and barricades.
 The petition had inadvertently provided the political police with the names and addresses of the would-be revolutionaries and these were rounded up following 17 October.
 Before they were ordered to appear at court on 28 October, Gogel, Van Staphorst and Krayenhoff, etc. fled the city; the latter joined the central Patriot Revolutionary Committee at the French headquarters in 's-Hertogenbosch.
-Van Staphorst hide in Kampen at Jacobus Kantelaar; Gogol went to Bremen.
+Van Staphorst hid in Kampen at Jacobus Kantelaar; Gogol went to Bremen.